codingjoe/django-pictures/README.md

 (WebP's successor) is
 [not yet supported by Pillow](https://github.com/python-pillow/Pillow/pull/5201).

+If you are serving IE11 use add `JPEG` to the list.
+Beware though, that this may drastically increase you storage needs.

 #### Pixel densities

 Unless you really care that your images hold of if you hold your UHD phone very